ogecko/alpaca-benro-polaris/performance/analysis_procedure.md

 The notebook `performance_periodic_error.ipynb provides a sample template to two different charts to analyse the Periodic Error.
 The template also calculates the RMS Error using the pandas rolling_window function.

 The first chart is a simple scatter plot.
 It shows the Declination Periodic Error on the vertical Axis and Time Elapsed on the horizontal axis.
 It includes two traces, one for the Periodic Error and one for the 15s RMS Error.
 It also adds markers for when the GOTO and SYNC commands occur.

 ![Alpaca Aim Error](images/abp-perf-pe1.png)

 The second chart is the same format, but for the Right Ascension axis.

 ![Alpaca Aim Error](images/abp-perf-pe5.png)

+The Notebook charts from plotly are interactive.
+This is very important for the Periodic and RMS Error charts as there is so much data.
+Make sure you use the drag and zoom feature to change the axis bounds.
+This allows you to click and drag a zoom region to look closer at the data.
+Show and hide traces.
+Hover over datapoints to get more information, etc. Plotly is a very powerful charting package in Python.

 ### Periodic Error Performance Test